 We take a short flight north, to Bahir Dar, this morning.
 Bahir Dar is a pleasant city located on the shores of Lake Tana, the largest lake in Ethiopia.
 After checking into our hotel, we drive to the Blue Nile Falls, which is known locally as Tissisat (smoking water) falls: 100 m (328 ft) wide, the water plunges for 45 m (148 ft), giving rise to steam clouds and rainbows.
 We climb down to the base of the falls for an up-close look and then ascend to the other side.
 This round trip will take about 1hour walking.
 Then we cross the Blue Nile by boat to return to the point of departure.
 After lunch weexplore the city of Bahir Dar, including the market and the Bezawit Palace (formerly the Palace of Haile Selassie).
 A short drive from our hotel, we visit a Woyito Village, where we will see the production of the papyrus boats known as Tankwas.

 There are 37 islands on Lake Tana and 30 of them have churches and monasteries of considerable historical and cultural interest.
 We visit the monastery churches of Ura Kidane Mihiret, Azoa Mariam, Narga Silasie and Dago Stifanos.
 Ura Kidanemihiret is the best known of the monasteries and has an important collection of religious icons from the 16th to 18th centuries A.D.
 Azoa Mariam is known for its paintings and we also have time to visit the small museum.
-Daga Stifanos is the most sacred of the monasteries and unfortunately, only open to men.
-It holds the tombs of some of the former emperors of Ethiopia, as well as a 16th century A.D. painting of The Virgin Mary.
-Upon arrival into Gorgora village, we visit Debere Sina Church before continuing by road to Gondar.
+Next stop is a visit to Debere Sina Church before continuing by road to Gondar.

-Overnight: Taye or Landmark Hotel, Gondar (2 nights) (B, L, D)
+Overnight: Taye Hotel or Landmark Hotel, Gondar (2 nights) (B, L, D)

 Day 05: Gondar